Anna Zak: Career

 She began her career in 2014 on the Israeli children's reality show The Boys And The Girls.
 In 2016 she was chosen to be the face of Scoop Shoes, earning a NIS₪50,000 contract at the age of 15 (approximately $14,000US as of 2023, and a large sum for a child).
 She was also selected as the face of a global campaign for the hair removal brand Veet.
 She said in an interview that at her school, some of her teachers do not know about her social media career.
 While still in ninth grade, her monthly income from her social media profile was at least NIS 10,000 (approximately $2,500USD), not counting her sponsorship deals.
 Although earning a large income at a young age was controversial, she told Israel Channel 2 that her family supported her career.

 In 2017 she became the host of Music 24's show "To Be a Singer."
 She also collaborated with the model Neta Alchimister on social media.
 That same year she was named "the most influential person on Israeli Instagram," by the Israeli Internet Association.
 Nana 10 also ranked her as the most influential Israeli young person influencing on Instagram in 2017.
 In June 2017, Office Depot chose her as the face of its back-to-school campaign in Israel.

+On 1 July 2026, she performed a duet with 2018 Eurovision winner Netta Barzilai at the opening ceremony of the 2026 Maccabiah Games.